taiwan-brown-bear/get-stock-history/README.md

 ----

+# 4 Steps To Implement The MCP Server:

-Step 1/3: Add the following dependency for MCP server.
+Step 1/4: Add the following dependency for MCP server.

 	    <properties>
 		    <java.version>24</java.version>